PatrickSchubert87/twitter-symbole-count-clone/README.md

 # twitter-symbole-count-clone

-## First approach
+## Second approach

-The first approache uses:
+The second approache uses:

 - an IIFE function
-- holds multiple eventListeners which called seperatelly each time
+- calls multiple eventListeners to call one function
-- each eventListener includes the same code (is not DRY optimized)
+- to get a DRY approach, I created a seperate function

 [Link to site](https://patrickschubert87.github.io/twitter-symbole-count-clone/)